networknt/light-config-test/light-example-4j/eventuate/todo-list/cloud/query/README.md

 Services built on top of light-eventuate-4j need infrastructure services to run.
-You can install Kafak, Zookeeper, Mysql and CDC server on your local with docker-compose which is documented in [getting started](https://www.networknt.com/tutorial/eventuate/getting-started/) or you can use our cloud services which is very convinient for individual developers or for developers who cannot use docker-compose.
+You can install Kafak, Zookeeper, Mysql and CDC server on your local with docker-compose which is documented in [getting started](https://www.networknt.com/tutorial/eventuate/getting-started/) or you can use our cloud services which is very convenient for individual developers or for developers who cannot use docker-compose.
 The config files in this folder are pointing to the cloud services.